rpetrucelli/AI-Agent-Evaluator/README.md

 ### Evaluate Agent
 Run `python run_eval.py`
+This script will run a list of test prompts through the agent.
-The stream of evaluations will be console logged, and all eval results will be visible on the phoenix dashboard!
+All progress will be console logged, and all eval results will be visible on the phoenix dashboard!

 ## Note
 To protect my API key, I stopped VCS tracing by running `git update-index --assume-unchanged .\src\data_analysis_agent\helper.py`